-Decay is one of the most common dental conditions that patients experience.
-By adulthood, most patients will experience at least one incident of dental decay and require a filling to repair the problem.
+Tooth decay is one of the most common dental conditions that patients experience.
+By adulthood, most patients will experience at least one incident of tooth decay and require a dental filling to repair the problem.

 What Causes Dental Decay?

 Food particles, especially sugary or starchy foods, make great fuel for bacteria.
 Bacteria create a biofilm on your teeth and gums that can cause decay or periodontal disease if not addressed promptly.
 As bacteria feed on food particles and reproduce, they create an acidic environment that softens the protective outer shell of your teeth, which is called enamel.